AlexandrKolesnikov/react-boilerplate/README.md

 npm run build
 ```

 ## Useful Commands
+`npm run serve` -
+Runs local HTTP server targeting `~/dist/` directory as public at the [http://localhost:4000](http://localhost:4000).

+`npm run clean` -
+Removes Production Build folder `~/dist/`.

 `npm run lint` -
-Check Project for ESLint errors and warnings.
-Very useful in pair with some CI/CD or Git Hooks.
+Checks Project for ESLint errors and warnings.

 `npm run lint-fix` -
+Automatically resolve as much as possible ESLint errors.
+If not all resolved will throw an error.

+`npm run stylelint` -
+Checks Project for SCSS or CSS stylelint errors and warnings.

+`npm run stylelint-fix` -
-Automatically resolve as much as possible ESLint errors with
+Automatically resolve as much as possible stylelint errors and warnings.
+If not all resolved will throw an error.

+`npm run check-types` -
+Checks the Project for TypeScript typings issues.

+`npm run test` -
+Runs all automatic tests and shows how many tests passed and broken.

+`npm run test-update-snapshot` -
+Updates tests snapshots and shows how many tests passed and broken.

+`npm run test-watch` -
+Watches files for changes and runs tests related to changed files.

-`npm run clean` -
+`npm run storybook` -
-Removes Production Build folder
+Runs Storybook which is an open-source tool for developing UI components in isolation.
+It makes building stunning UIs organized and efficient.

-`npm run serve` -
+`npm run build-storybook` -
-Starts local HTTP server to serve Production Build code at the localhost
+Builds static Storybook to the `~/storybook-static/`

 `npm run deploy-dev` -
 You can use here any command or commands sequence to deploy project to the VPS or hosting.